Katie Addington has a zeal for changing lives.

 The District at Prairie Trail

 A key consideration was where to locate the new Pure Barre studio.
 “My husband and I knew we wanted to come to Ankeny,” Katie says.
 “We just love the community.
 And where else but Prairie Trail?
 I love what is happening here.
 This was my No. 1 choice.
-As the Town Square and library are completed in The District it is going to be a great place for foot traffic.
+We have the new Town Square and library in The District.
+It is going to be a great place for foot traffic.
 This location just sells itself.”

 Now, a typical day for Katie is anything but.
 She is often up at 4 a.m. – “the first thing I do is get coffee!” – and then teaches Pure Barre’s 5 and 6 a.m. classes.
 Then it’s back home to get her little one ready for school, followed by time back at the studio, possibly teaching more classes, handling the retail front-of-house of workout clothing and gear, or one of the million and two other things that go into running a small business day-to-day.
 Most evenings Katie says her team of “eight amazing employees” holds down the fort so she can be home with her family.
 Pure Barre offers 32 classes per week and is open daily, offering 50-minute classes in early morning, evening or lunch time frames to accommodate all kinds of schedules.